OrbsCCG/Orbs-CCG-Wiki/basics/turn_structure.md

 # Turn Structure

-[//]: # 'How does the game start? how to choose who goes first? how many cards drawn....'

 ## Overview

 Each turn unfolds in a series of phases, and these phases are different depending on whether you are in an async or live game.
 However, both games have the same types of phases, just in different orders.
 Here is a summary of the different types of phases, followed by the ordering of the phases for each type of game.

+## Pregame

+While not technically part of the turn, before a game begins, there is a "pregame."
+One player is randomly chosen to decide whether to play first or second.
+The player who goes first does not draw a card on their first turn.
+This is to balance the tempo advantage of going first.
+Further, the player going second gets to start with their choice of [Homeland](../rules/locations.md#homeland) location from their deck in play.

 ## Main Phase

-The main phase is when the current player (the player whose turn it is) can invoke cards from their hand, attack with minions, and play objects and secrets.
-The main phase is where the player develops their board.
+The main phase is when the current player (the player whose turn it is) can invoke cards from their hand, energize one card per turn, and play objects and secrets.
+The main phase is generally where the player develops their board.

 At the start of the first main phase of a player's turn, their permanents all unexhaust, and they draw a card.
 This happens automatically.